civicteam/civic-auth-py/README.md

 Python SDK for Civic Auth server-side authentication.
 This library provides a Python implementation that matches the API of the [Node.js Civic Auth library](https://github.com/civicteam/civic-auth).

+## What is Civic Auth?

+Civic Auth is a flexible authentication and user management solution that provides seamless sign-in experiences for your applications.
+It supports multiple authentication methods including email, Google, passkeys, and wallet-based authentication, making it suitable for both traditional web applications and Web3 projects.

+Key features:
+- **Multiple sign-in options** - Email, social providers, passkeys, and Web3 wallets
+- **Privacy-preserving** - Built with user privacy at its core
+- **Flexible integration** - Works with any Python web framework
+- **Embedded wallets** - Optional Web3 capabilities for blockchain applications
+- **User verification** - Support for identity proofs and credentials

 ## Installation

 ```bash